paullepoulpe/master-thesis/src/04_LMS.md

 TP(Sym(4), IfThenElse(Sym(2), Sym(3), Sym(1)))
 ```

-As we can see, the computation for `x1` has not been duplicated for `x1bis` because it is the same, LMS returned `Sym(1)` in the `IfThenElse` definition.
+As we can see, the computation for `x1` has not been duplicated for `x1bis`.
+Because it is the same value, LMS returned `Sym(1)` instead of creating a new symbol for the `IfThenElse` definition.

 ## Scheduling
 Since there is no explicit ordering of statements in the IR, we need an additional step to generate code.
 This step is called scheduling.
 Starting from the result expression of the program, the scheduler walks the list of dependencies backwards to collect all of the
 statements that will compose the program.
 It then sorts them in order such that any statement comes after its dependencies.
 The resulting schedule can then be used to generate code that will respect the semantics of the original program.

 ## Blocks & Scopes
 If we want to generate efficient code, we need to be able to represent structured computations in our IR.
-Loops and conditional statements cannot be considered the same way as other definitions, because the dependency semantics is different than with other statements.
+Loops and conditional statements cannot be considered in the same way as other definitions, because the dependency semantics are different than with other statements.

 The problem becomes obvious when we look at the example we presented above.
 If we follow the naive scheduling algorithm, the  natural ordering of the IR would result in a valid schedule.
-We can notice however that both branches of the conditional are scheduled before the condition is even evaluated.
-This does not cause any inconsistencies in our toy example, however it may lead to unused expensive computations.
-If one of the branches contains side effects, this is not only wasteful, but also illegal as it changes the semantics of the original program.
+We can notice, however, that both branches of the conditional are scheduled before the condition is even evaluated.
+This does not cause any inconsistencies in our toy example.
+However, it may lead to unused expensive computations.
+If one of the branches contains side effects, it is not only wasteful, but also illegal, as it changes the semantics of the original program.

 To work around this problem, LMS provides a `Block` definition wrapper for a symbol.
 It does not contain any structural information other than the result statement of the block.
 A block carries the semantic information that its contents belong to a different scope and should thus be treated differently by the scheduler.